biolab/orange3/doc/visual-programming/source/widgets/classify/randomforest.rst

 Example
 -------

-The example below shows a comparison schema of a random forest and a tree learner on a specific data set.
+The example below shows a comparison schema of a random forest and a :doc:`tree learner <../classify/classificationtree>` on a specific data set.

 .. figure:: images/RandomForest-Test.png